 Now you have spoken to everyone and you know where you stand with your wedding day suppliers, start to formulate a plan.
 For some, this could be as simple as knowing everyone is in the loop about your wishes and you will just wait and see.
 Others might like to put their feelers out, maybe to friends and family who might be able to step in and help organise things or assist if a vendor has said they, unfortunately, can’t work with your proposal.
 Once you have your plan in mind then it is up to you if you would like to share this info with your guests or not.

 How Can a Wedding Planner or Wedding Coordinator Assist?

-If you are already working with a wedding planner than you will know we live to make your wedding day perfect and we are doing everything in our power to look after every little detail for you.
+If you are already working with a wedding planner or wedding co-ordinator than you will know we live to make your wedding day perfect and we are doing everything in our power to look after every little detail for you.
 So that means once you have had a think about what you would like to do then just contact us and we will jump to action chatting with your team on your behalf.

-If you are not currently working with a wedding planner or coordinator that is not a worry, we are always happy to come on board and assist at any stage of your wedding planning.
+If you are not currently working with a wedding planner or wedding co-ordinator that is not a worry, we are always happy to come on board and assist at any stage of your wedding planning.
 As a planner we can assist you in a number of ways, including providing guidance on the current Covid requirements, providing a Covid Safe Plan for your event, liaising with all your wedding vendors on your behalf in the lead up to your wedding as well as completely putting your last minute changes in to action in the 24 hours prior to your wedding day.
-So a wedding coordinator or planner can real take a weight off your shoulders and make your life so much easier in those last few days ensuring everything is looked after properly on your behalf.
+So a wedding coordinator or wedding planner can really take a weight off your shoulders and make your life so much easier in those last few days, ensuring everything is looked after properly on your behalf.

-If you would like to chat with me about how I can assist with helping you plan for a last minute lockdown, then please contact me HERE.
+If you would like to chat with me about how I can assist with helping you plan for a last-minute lockdown, then please contact me HERE